 module Make:

-Make a Line Printer daemon according to the configuration C
+Make a Line Printer daemon according to the configuration C.

 The functions are splitted to offer various points where threads